AnoushkaHN/ArticleTranslator/README.md

 **_NOTE:_** The code has been compressed into a ZIP file and uploaded to Google Drive due to its size exceeding GitHub's upload limits.

-[Drive Link](https://drive.google.com/drive/folders/1uBi3YmFzJgmwJXfD9v7abjCefMRV4Wxf?usp=sharing) - This drive link contains the report of this project along with a zip file conatining the code.
-Download the zip file onto your system, unzip and execute the code.
+[Drive Link](https://drive.google.com/drive/folders/1uBi3YmFzJgmwJXfD9v7abjCefMRV4Wxf?usp=sharing) - This Drive link contains the project report along with a ZIP file of the code.
+Please download the ZIP file to your system, extract its contents, and execute the code.

+## Contents of the ZIP file include:

-## Dataset
+### Dataset
 Folder name --> dataset

 Information file --> _about.txt